mattokc35/AGGridApplication/README.md

-# Kyulux Take-Home Code Test
+# AG Grid Practice Application

 I have built this data-rich web application using the following tech stack: